Celina Jaitly Files Domestic Violence Complaint Against Husband Peter Haag: Legal Issues Explained

 • Section 22: Compensation and damages

-The Act defines domestic violence broadly, covering not only physical abuse but also emotional, verbal, sexual, and economic abuse, which corresponds to the allegations made by Jaitly.
+The Act recognises not only physical abuse but also emotional, verbal, sexual, and economic abuse, aligning with the allegations made in this case.

 Conclusion